san-ban007/Sagemaker-NeRF/README.md

 SageMaker	ml.g4dn.xlarge	~2 days

 The g4dn.xlarge instance provides significantly less GPU compute compared to A100 GPUs, resulting in much longer training times.

+5. Rendering a Video from the Trained NeRF

+Once training is complete, you can generate a rendered video using the following command:

+# Example Nerfstudio render command

+ns-render --load-config /path/to/output/config.yml --trajectory spiral --output-dir /path/to/video/

+(Replace with your actual command or insert a screenshot.)

+Due to GPU limitations on the SageMaker g4dn.xlarge instance, the rendered video was lower quality and shorter in length compared to the video generated on the remote A100 server.

+On the remote server, we were also able to set up SSH tunneling to access the Nerfstudio Web UI, which provides interactive visualization and fine-grained control over camera trajectories during rendering.

+In this SageMaker test environment, we did not explore building a custom web interface (e.g., a Gradio app) for real-time NeRF visualization.
+As a result, our ability to adjust camera paths or interact with the reconstructed scene directly inside the browser was limited.